Decay of entangled fermion pairs with post-selection: Acknowledgements

 \section{Acknowledgements}

 I thank J. Bernab\'eu for useful discussions about Ref.~\cite{Bernabeu:2019gjs}, and the CERN TH Department for hospitality during the realisation of this work.
-This work of has been supported by MICINN project PID2019-110058GB-C21 and CEX2020-001007-S funded by MCIN/AEI/10.
+This work of has been supported by MICINN projects PID2019-110058GB-C21, PID2022-142545NB-C21 and CEX2020-001007-S funded by MCIN/AEI/10.
 13039/501100011033 and by ERDF, and by Funda\c{c}{\~a}o para a Ci{\^e}ncia e a Tecnologia (FCT, Portugal) through the project CERN/FIS-PAR/0019/2021.